Hulidex/k8s_automated_deployment/README.md

 If you want to deploy the cluster using my automation the following requisites are mandatory:

 - 2-4 machines shipped with Ubuntu 22.04 and able to communicate with each other
-    - The same username and password are configured for ssh into all the nodes.
+    - The same username and password are configured for SSH into all the nodes.
-    - ssh is configured to accept authentication using username and password
+    - SSH is configured to accept authentication using username and password
 - Machines should be accessible from the host that is running ansible.
 Alternatively, you can configure a bastion set up, which consist on configure only one machine to be accessible from the host that is running ansible, and we use that machine as proxy to connect to the rest of them.
-- Python3 and pip with venv installed on the host machine where ansible will run.
+- Python 3 and pip with venv installed on the host machine where ansible will run.

 ## Operations

 > NOTE: You will need to modify the ansible inventory (```inventory.yaml```) to adjust to your machine hostnames.

-### On the host, create python3 virtual environment and install required dependencies
+### On the host, create python 3 virtual environment and install required dependencies

 ```bash
 # vars, change these values according to your computer